CloudCannon/stretcher/docs/index.markdown

 ---

 # Stretcher Docs
 Stretcher is a custom SCSS syntax for scaling values between two screen sizes.
+The main use case of this package is to interpolate between values provided in a design.
+If given a mobile and desktop design, plugging in the values from each into your SCSS then interpolates all breakpoints in between.

 ## Demo
 `font-size: 10px -> 25px;`